EventStore/documentation/docs/server/v5/http-api/api/README.md

 ```

  `POST /streams/{stream}`
-*Write to a stream*
+*Append to a stream*

-Write to a stream.
+Append to a stream.

 > Body parameter